PrachetShah/PrachetShah/README.md

 - 🌱 I’m currently learning about **MLOps, Data Science & Web Development(React)**

-- 💬 Ask me about **Python, C, React, Flask, Deep Learning with TensorFlow and Machine Learning with Scikit-Learn**
+- 💬 Ask me about **Python, C, React, Flask, Web Scraping, Deep Learning with TensorFlow and Machine Learning with Scikit-Learn**

 - 📫 How to reach me **prachetshah25@gmail.com**